About Joy

 Joy attended Grand View University in Des Moines, IA, and graduated from Shimer College (now part of North Central College in Naperville, IL).
 She pursued graduate studies at the University of Chicago Divinity School, where she had two classes with theologian Paul Tillich.
 She has a certificate in Lay Ministry from the School of Theology, University of the South.

-Her varied career includes serving as a caseworker in the Chicago’s Woodlawn ghetto; teaching GED to Vietnam-bound soldiers at Fifth Army Headquarters, Chicago; teaching English literature and theatre to students at St. Katherine’s/St. Mark’s preparatory school in Davenport, IA; chief planner for the Model Cities Program in Rock Island, IL; fundraising and management consulting for not-for-profit organizations; and heading the development offices at Mount Sinai, Bethany Methodist, and Swedish Covenant hospitals in Chicago.
+Her varied career includes serving as a caseworker in Chicago’s Woodlawn ghetto; teaching GED to Vietnam-bound soldiers at Fifth Army Headquarters, Chicago; teaching English literature and theatre to students at St. Katherine’s/St. Mark’s preparatory school in Davenport, IA; chief planner for the Model Cities Program in Rock Island, IL; fundraising and management consulting for not-for-profit organizations; and heading the development offices at Mount Sinai, Bethany Methodist, and Swedish Covenant hospitals in Chicago.
 In the Upper Peninsula of Michigan, she taught piano lessons and served as church organist.